Representing Formulas of Organic Compounds (DP IB Chemistry): Revision Note

 Stereochemical formulae use solid lines, solid wedges and dashed wedges to illustrate if the bonds are in the plane of the paper, forwards from the paper or backwards from the paper

-• Since the central, chiral carbon has four bonds / electron domains to different atoms or groups of atoms, the shape is tetrahedral with bond angles of 109.5o
+• A chiral carbon is bonded to four different atoms or groups, creating a tetrahedral shape with bond angles of approximately 109.5o

 • For more information about the shapes and bond angles of molecules, see our revision note on Shapes of Molecules